To book your retreat:

 7) Do you offer plant diets?

 We work with hundreds of different plants and believe that plant diets are an invaluable means of healing for many people.
 Whether we recommend a plant diet for you will depend on your personal situation, energetic readings by our shamans and the amount of time you have.
 Plant diets can be very powerful in strengthening and cleansing the body, grounding, and harmonising 'negative' energies.
-For some people it is best to do a plant diet before embarking on more intensive work with ayahuasca; others will benefit more from doing a plant diet and working with ayahuasca concurrently.
+For some people it is best to do a plant diet before embarking on more intensive work; others will benefit more from doing a plant diet and doing ceremonies concurrently.

 8) What other treatments are available?